textpattern/textpattern.github.io/tags/older.md

 <txp:older />
 ~~~

 The **older** tag is both a *single* tag and a *container* tag.
-The tag should be used in a page after an article tag.

 Textpattern will replace this tag with a link to the previous list of articles in the sort order.
-The container tags wrap the text or tag assigned to the link.
 As a single tag it outputs the URL for the previous list page.
+If used as a container, it will wrap the text or tag assigned to the link

-An article list consists of the assigned number of articles set by the article tag.
-If there are no articles available having 'Older' status (articles ranked lower, or later, in the present sort criteria than the present bottom of page article) `<txp:older />` will not display unless the `showalways` attribute is set to `1`.
-It is normally seen used in tandem with [newer](/tags/newer).
+An article list consists of the assigned number of articles set by the [article tag](/tags/article).
+If there are no articles available having 'Older' status (articles ranked lower, or earlier, in the present sort criteria than the article shown at the bottom of the present list) `<txp:older />` will not display unless the `showalways` attribute is set.
+It is normally used in tandem with [newer](/tags/newer) or [pages](/tags/pages).

 Given a `<txp:article limit="5" />` tag on the page in question, `<txp:older />` will page down five articles at a time from the most recent post back in time to the oldest.